From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: Configuration model

-In most social networks we have that the degree variance, $\expected{k^2}$, is much larger than the average degree, $\expected{k}$.
+In most social networks, the degree variance, $\expected{(\kin )^2}$, is much larger than the average degree, $\expected{k}$.
 Therefore, we expect the chamber overlap to be significantly larger than the audience overlap.
+Notice also the out-degree distribution plays a significant role and a large variance in the out-degree (as observed) leads to typically larger values of chambers and overlaps.